AI Visibility Measurement

 The practical response to measurement unreliability is not to stop measuring.
 It is to change what you measure and how you interpret it.

 Track inputs, not just outputs.
 Count earned media placements per quarter.
-Track the number of publications mentioning your brand in connection with your target queries.
+Track publications mentioning your brand in connection with target queries.
 These numbers are deterministic.
 They do not fluctuate between API calls.
 When the input grows, the output follows, even if the output is noisy on any individual measurement.

 Demand statistical treatment from your tools.
 Any AI visibility platform that reports a single number without a confidence interval or sample size is giving you a weather report based on one thermometer reading.
-Ask for the methodology.
 Ask how many times each prompt was run.
-Ask whether the results include error bars.
-If the answer is "we run it once," the number is anecdotal, not analytical.
+Ask whether results include error bars.
+If the answer is "we run it once," the number is anecdotal.

 Separate platform behavior.
-Sielinski's research showed meaningful differences in citation behavior across platforms.
-Perplexity, which uses aggressive real-time web crawling, shows higher citation volatility than ChatGPT, which weights training data authority more heavily.
-A single blended score across platforms hides these dynamics.
-Measure each platform independently and weight by the platform's relevance to your buyers.
+Perplexity's aggressive real-time web crawling shows higher citation volatility than ChatGPT, which weights training data authority more heavily.
+Measure each platform independently and weight by relevance to your buyers.

 Validate accuracy, not just presence.
 Check what AI engines actually say about your brand, not just whether they mention you.
-An inaccurate mention that describes wrong pricing, incorrect features, or outdated positioning is worse than no mention at all.
-Build a quarterly audit that reviews the top 10 prompts your buyers are likely to use and records what each engine says about you, word for word.
+Build a quarterly audit that reviews the top 10 prompts your buyers are likely to use and records what each engine says, word for word.
+An inaccurate mention is worse than no mention.

 Invest in the causal layer.
-The brands with the most durable AI citation presence are not the ones with the best monitoring dashboards.
-They are the ones with the deepest editorial presence in the publications AI engines trust.
-Every placement in Forbes, TechCrunch, Harvard Business Review, or any other high-authority publication is a permanent node in the data these models use to generate responses.
+The brands with the most durable AI citation presence are the ones with the deepest editorial presence in publications AI engines trust.
+Every placement in Forbes, TechCrunch, or Harvard Business Review is a permanent node in the data these models use.
 That node does not fluctuate between runs.
-It is there, indexed and weighted, regardless of which moment you sample the output.
+This is the core insight behind tracking AI traffic attribution: measure what you can control.

 Are AI visibility scores completely useless?

 No. They provide directional signal when interpreted correctly.
-The problem is not that the scores exist but that they are presented with false precision.
 A score treated as an approximate trend indicator over months of repeated measurement has value.
 A score treated as a precise ranking on a single day does not.
+The problem is false precision, not the scores themselves.

-How many samples does an AI visibility measurement need to be reliable?
+How many samples does an AI visibility measurement need?

-Sielinski's research suggests that single-run estimates are inadequate for most use cases.
-The paper provides guidance on sample sizes required for interpretable confidence intervals, but the minimum depends on the granularity of comparison you need.
-Distinguishing a 60% citation share from a 20% share requires fewer samples than distinguishing 35% from 30%.
+Single-run estimates are inadequate for most use cases.
+The minimum depends on the granularity of comparison: distinguishing a 60% citation share from a 20% share requires fewer samples than distinguishing 35% from 30%.
+Sielinski's research provides guidance on sample sizes required for interpretable confidence intervals.

 Which AI platform is most stable in its citations?